Ladvien/ladvien.github.io/_posts/2017-07-02-hmis-sql-r-read-write-csv.md

 write.csv(theDataFrameToWrite, "NameOfFile.csv")
 {% endhighlight %}

 That's it, pretty simple, eh?
 Well, there are a couple of catches.
 When R saves a CSV it does a few things which are annoying for using the data in other way.
-For example, let's say one has data in R that looks like this:
+For example, let's say we have data in R that looks like this:

 PersonalID | Name | SSN
 ---------|----------|---------